Welcome to the Artisans’ Market

-The Artisans’ Market is a community project of the North Mountain United Tapestry Cultural and Heritage and Society, a non-profit organization that makes it’s home at the historic United Church in Harbourville, Nova Scotia (3201 Long Point Rd.).
+The Art Gallery & Gift Shop are community projects of the North Mountain United Tapestry Cultural & Heritage Society, a non-profit organization that makes it’s home at the historic United Church in Harbourville, Nova Scotia (3201 Long Point Rd.).

 North Mountain United Tapestry envisions a local community that is economically vital, resilient and self-reliant; socially connected, nurturing and supportive; responsible for its own health and wellness and proud of its heritage and culture.

-The North Mountain Artisans’ Market is a welcoming space in our community that celebrates and enhances our local culture, economy and quality of life.
+The Art Gallery & Gift Shop is a welcoming space in our community that celebrates and enhances our local culture, economy and quality of life.

-Open every Saturday, Sunday and holiday Monday from June 1st to October 14th, 2019
+Open every Friday, Saturday and Sunday from June 12 to October 10, 2020

 Saturdays: 9 am to 4 pm